B04902047/agda-math/README.md

   - However, the subtype information hides into the proof, as the closure properties.

 - Basic reasoning for preorder and equivalence on such definition for structures are also provided.

+- This repository uses the Agda standard library, and should be put under the same path as it is.